ennis/autograph-ng/NOTES.md

 * Conclusion: putting a refcounted backpointer to the parent object is the easiest solution
     * must allocate context in an Arc
     * might as well rename context to device, for good measure
+* To support polymorphism and strongly-typed resources, images should be Arc<Image>, and have an Image trait

 Lifetime of memory allocations:
 * Before deleting a pool, must be sure that all associated resources are destroyed, and not in use inside the pipeline,